john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I studied Statistics & Computer Science at Harvard.
-I am working on systems engineering benchmarks.

 For a (relatively) updated synopsis of my current work, please refer to my personal website at www.rhojohn.com.